Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 However, while there seems to be a lot of steps, an effective book launch plan isn’t complicated.

-Before the Book Launch: Understanding the Amazon Algorithm
+Understanding the Amazon Algorithm Before Your Book Launch

 Amazon uses an algorithm to measure and track book sales, and everything else on their platform.
+Knowing how it works will aid in your book launch ventures.
 It’s worth remembering that Amazon wants you to succeed: if you make money, Amazon makes money.
+But they don’t necessarily share all the ins and outs of what works and what doesn’t.

 The Amazon algorithm for books in a nutshell: